RV Insurance Basics

 Comprehensive coverage repays you for the cost of the damage to your RV beyond driving situations like theft, fire, vandalism, falling objects, and weather conditions.
-Collision and comprehensive coverage also have deductibles feature, which is a chunk of your financial responsibility for declaring damage to your RV.
+Collision and comprehensive coverage also have deductibles, which is a chunk of your financial responsibility for declaring damage to your RV.

-What makes collision and comprehensive insurance benefit are that you don’t have to worry about payments to cover for the cost of the damage and sometimes replacement of your RV but when you don’t have the insurance, you’ll be on your own figuring out financial resources.
+What makes collision and comprehensive insurance benefits are that you don’t have to worry about payments to cover for the cost of the damage and sometimes replacement of your RV but when you don’t have the insurance, you’ll be on your own figuring out financial resources.

 UM/UIM reimburses you if you got into an accident and the other driver who hit you doesn’t have insurance at all or doesn’t have enough insurance to pay your hospital bills, your damaged RV, and your lost wages.
 This coverage extends to funeral costs if another driver kills you in the event of an accident.

 UM/UIM coverage has the similarity to liability and uses a split limit format where your insurance company covers different types of claims, for example, it will be broken down to bodily injury per accident, bodily injury per person and property damage by accident.

-Some states have a legal requirement to get UM/UMI coverage while others do not have.
+Some states have a legal requirement to get UM/UIM coverage while others do not have.
 It is best to check it with your insurance agent.

 The function of medical payments insurance is to cover your medical expenses should you or your passengers meet an accident in your motorhome whether you are or the other driver is at fault.

 Any person outside of your family is not covered by medical payments insurance.
-This coverage is less expensive compared to the others and it can be a significant add-on if you have an existing health insurance policy with a high deductible.
+This coverage is less expensive in comparison to the others and it can be a significant add-on if you have an existing health insurance policy with a high deductible.

 Note that medical payments insurance doesn’t cover travel trailer insurance policies.

 Supplementary Types of RV Insurance

 As mentioned, since RV insurance coverage is broad, it may not suffice for all types of coverage, and understanding the primary coverage of RV insurance is just the beginning.
 Here are other types of RV insurance coverage: